 Early Childhood Education

-When choosing an early childhood education service, think about what’s important for you and what will work best for you and your child.
+You can build on the learning your child is gaining at home by enrolling them in early learning services.
+When choosing an early childhood education service, think about what's important for you and what will work best for you and your child.

 Key points to remember about early childhood education